 Biovision is committed to the ethical guidelines of Swissfundraising.
 Honesty, respect, integrity, professionalism and transparency are paramount.
 Donations to Biovision can be deducted from taxes in Switzerland.
 In the United States, Biovision is considered a public charity under Section 501(c)(3).

 Biovision is committed to respecting people’s dignity in communication and fundraising and to upholding their personal integrity.
 This also includes the claim to portray an authentic and truthful image of the global South.
 We are guided by Alliance Sud’s internal guidelines for responsible communication in the international cooperation sector, meaning a voluntary commitment to the public.

 Biovision is an internationally active organization.
 Business travel is therefore often unavoidable, whether for meetings with project partners in East Africa or for participation in international conferences.
 In our operational activities, we take care to minimize our environmental footprint and ensure that unavoidable travel for our international work is efficient and as effective as possible.
-Our climate footprint in 2021 was 56 tons of CO2 equivalents.
-We offset this via myclimate by contributing to the project “Savings Groups Enable Women to Afford an Efficient Cook Stove in Kenya”.
+Our climate footprint in 2022 was 73 tons of CO2 equivalents.
+We offset this via myclimate by contributing to the project “Small-scale farmers reforesting in Uganda”.
 We purchase certified green electricity for our offices in Zurich and Geneva.
 The production of our mailings and their distribution by Swiss Post are climate neutral.